Step 4: Full View

 Should Engineer A characterize his subcontractor specification concerns as a public welfare and public funds stewardship matter warranting escalation beyond the business decision boundary, or accept that the absence of physical safety risk confines his role to internal advocacy through the graduated memoranda process already completed?

-Treat Concerns as Internal Technical Dissent Only Board's choice Accept that the absence of physical safety endangerment confines the specification concerns to the domain of internal technical dissent, treating the completed graduated memoranda process as a sufficient discharge of professional obligations and deferring to management's business decision authority for the cost and scheduling trade-offs at issue.
+O2 Accept that the absence of physical safety endangerment confines the specification concerns to the domain of internal technical dissent, treating the completed graduated memoranda process as a sufficient discharge of professional obligations and deferring to management's business decision authority for the cost and scheduling trade-offs at issue.
+Board's choice

 The Public Welfare Paramount principle, as extended to the defense expenditure context, holds that unjustified expenditure of public defense funds on non-conforming subcontractor work is a cognizable public harm qualitatively different from a purely private commercial dispute.
 The Defense Expenditure Public Welfare Ethics Code Scope Recognition obligation holds that the NSPE Code's welfare provisions are not confined to physical safety and encompass the public's interest in specification compliance under public contracts.
 The Business Decision Boundary principle, however, holds that management retains authority over cost and scheduling determinations, and the Mandatory Withdrawal Threshold Not Met principle confines code-compelled external escalation to safety-endangering cases.
 The Graduated Internal Memoranda Escalation principle holds that internal remedies must be exhausted before external reporting, and Engineer A's multiple memoranda satisfy this prerequisite.